Swirrl/table2qb/README.md

 ## How to run table2qb

+Table2qb has three main options, each with its own data transformation 'pipeline' to create the different aspects of a data cube: the components (dimensions, measures, attributes), the codelists (defined possible values of components) and the observations themselves.

+Components and codelists can often be re-used by many data cubes, so if those pipelines have been run previously it may not always be necessary to run them again, but to create a new data cube from scratch will require all three pipelines to be run, and possibly the codelist pipeline to be run once for each dimension.

 In order to execute the full table2qb process, the following 3 pipelines should be run (in no particular order):

 - `components-pipeline`